Patrick Williams NBA Preview vs. the Heat

 Patrick Williams Insights vs. the Heat

+- He's attempted 3.2 threes per game, or 9.6% of his team's shots from beyond the arc this season.

-- The Bulls average the sixth-most possessions per game with 99.7.
+- The Bulls average the fourth-most possessions per game with 99.7.
 His opponents, the Heat, have a middling offensive tempo, ranking 14th with 99.6 possessions per contest.

-- The Heat are the ninth-best defensive squad in the NBA, allowing 111.3 points per game.
+- Defensively, the Heat are ranked ninth in the league, allowing 111.8 points per game.

-- On the boards, the Heat have conceded 42 rebounds per game, which puts them fourth in the league.
+- On the glass, the Heat have conceded 42.1 rebounds per game, which puts them sixth in the league.

+- Conceding 26.7 assists per game, the Heat are the 17th-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!